 Given that document verification is commonly a junior attorney’s task, having too exhausting a workload increases the chances that your firm’s most promising up-and-coming talent could burn out.

 Document Intelligence is one way to change the game.
 By employing artificial intelligence (AI) techniques in document analysis, law firms are able to conduct due diligence reviews more efficiently — going at a much faster pace, yet with a lower risk for error.

 Reducing workloads is only the beginning.
 Drawing on AI analysis also sharpens a lawyer’s perspective.
 AI software may discover things that a manual document review might have overlooked.
 Using AI, lawyers can classify documents in more innovative ways and use them to tell a more informed story to clients, offering next-level advice about a deal or financing.

-By using Document Intelligence, a law firm can fundamentally rethink the due diligence process.
-Here’s how it works.
+By using Document Intelligence, a law firm can fundamentally rethink the due diligence for M&A. Here’s how it works.